Oceola, Ohio

 Oceola is a census-designated place (CDP) in central Tod Township, Crawford County, Ohio, United States.
 As of the 2020 United States census its population was 156.
 It has a post office with the ZIP code 44860.
 It is located along the road that was U.S. Route 30 until being upgraded to a freeway.

 History

 Oceola was laid out in 1842.
 The community was named for Osceola, the leader of the Seminole in Florida.
 A post office called Oceola has been in operation since 1840.

+Since 1850, the Oceola United Brethren Church Society, the community's church, officially opened.
+In the early years of the church, the community of Oceola split and a new church opened, the Oceola Methodist Church.
+In 1854, the Brethren Society opened the church on the present site.

+In 1901, the Society was remodeled, and in 1948, the building underwent a second remodeling, upgrading both the interior and exterior.
+Construction completed in 1954.

+In 1951, the Society celebrated its centennial, with over 147 members at the time.
+In the same year, a merger of denominations created the Oceola Evangelical-United Brethren Church.
+In 1968, another merger followed, and the church became known as the Oceola United Methodist Church.
+The Methodist Church is no longer active, as it closed permanently on May 31, 2016.